samwells9/samwells9.github.io/_pages/blog.md

 <p>
   Quantifying form allows us to recognize when a team is on an upward trajectory or dealing with serious issues before they show up in the win-loss column.
-By analyzing factors such as possession, strength of the opponent, chances created, and recent results, we can gain a deeper understanding of when things are going especially well or poorly.
-This approach enables us to look beyond short-term outcomes and assess the true health of a team’s performance.
-If successful, a model like this could help teams know when they are meaningfully improving, or when it may be time to hit the panic button.
+By analyzing factors such as possession, strength of the opponent, chances created, and recent results, we may be able to gain a deeper understanding of when things are going especially well or poorly.
+This approach would enable us to look beyond short-term outcomes and assess the true health of a team’s performance.
+If successful, a model like this could help teams know when they are improving enough to trust the process, or when it may be time to hit the panic button.
 </p>

 </details>